 When do we collect personal data, and why?

-In such cases, we collect some personal data such as your name, firstname and email address when you register to our services, or when you use forms available on our website.
-You can modify, correct, and update information that you submit on the website.
+In such cases, we collect some personal data such as your name, firstname and email address:

-Qwant also collects connection data, not associated with your search queries, only to ensure the security of its information system and, if you create or modify Boards, to respect the obligation to identify content creators such as mandated by French law (article 6-II de la Loi pour la confiance en l’économie numérique).
+Qwant also collects connection data, not associated with your search queries, only to ensure the security of its information system and, if you create or modify Boards, to respect the obligation to identify content creators mandated by law.

 Even when you are connected with an ID, we don’t use any cookie nor any other tracking device when you browse the site.
 The only technology that may be installed on your browser, called “local storage”, is used to locally save your settings (language, activation or deactivation of options…).
 You can delete personal data stored in your “local storage” by deactivating cookies in your browser.
 However, this deactivation may prevent you from accessing some functionalities of the site, such as your browsing preferences.